vEnhance/1802/src/minmax.typ

 And the true limits (if one replaces $10^6$ with $N$ and takes the limit as $N -> oo$) are what you would guess from the above: 25%, 25%, 50%.
-(If you want to see the code, it's in the Appendix, section @appendix-saddle-sim.)
+(If you want to see the code, it's in the Appendix, @appendix-saddle-sim.)

 Why is the 18.02 situation so different?
 It comes down to this: in 18.02, you can have two clashing directions.